tutorly/sherlock/README.md

 # Sherlock
 A webscraping python bot that pulls data from SPU's "covid cases" site and notifies students when there are updates.

+**NOTICE:** Project Sherlock stopped running in December 2020 due to SPU changing their website to a dynamic Tableau dashboard.
+However, our team is commited to notifying students.
+We will continue sending notifications until the administration decides to do it themselves.
+To sign up for notifications, visit this [link](https://tutorly.com/covid).

 ### How do I start the bot?
 run `python main.py`.